-If you’re running an eCommerce store, shoppers will want to know exactly when they can expect their orders to arrive.
+If you’re running an eCommerce store, then shoppers want to know exactly when they can expect their orders to arrive.
 Big stores like Amazon and Walmart display prominent delivery dates on product pages and checkout pages.
-With a WooCommerce delivery date plugin, you can bring that same clarity to your store.
+With a WooCommerce delivery date and time plugin, you can bring that same clarity to your store.
 You can also display timely notices, like the last day for Christmas delivery.

-A survey from UPS found that anywhere from 12-28% of consumers would abandon their shopping carts because there were no estimated delivery days before checkout, depending on where consumers were located, so this is definitely one feature that can prevent cart abandonment and benefit your store’s bottom line.
+A survey from UPS found that anywhere from 12-28% of consumers would abandon their shopping carts because there were no WooCommerce estimated delivery times before checkout.
+As a result, this can make a big difference to your bottom line.

-UPS surveyed thousands of consumers from around the world and found that, while the exact percentage varies by region, a lack of estimated delivery date can scare away potential customers.
-Especially if you aren’t using a multilingual Woocommerce plugin like WPML.
+UPS surveyed thousands of consumers from around the world and found that, while the exact percentage varies by region, a lack of WooCommerce estimated delivery date can scare away potential customers.

 Here’s the percentage of consumers who would abandon their cart at checkout because there’s no estimated order delivery date by region: